Coronavirus (Covid-19): What you need to know

 What if someone in my flat has symptoms?

 Government advice now states that if you live with someone who shows symptoms, you will also need to isolate, but for 14 days.
 In that time, you should avoid leaving the house, even for buying food and essentials.
 Instead, you'll need to get someone to drop off supplies outside of your flat for you or order shopping online.
+You should also follow the advice in the question above.

 If you still have a high temperature after your period of self-isolation, you should continue to stay home until it returns to normal.